SPARQL-Anything/sparql.anything/docs/CLI.md

 ### -a,--append
 OPTIONAL - Should output to file be appended?

+> [!WARNING]
-    !
-WARNING: this option does not ensure that the whole file is valid -- that is up to the user to set up the conditions (such as using NQ serialization and not using blank nodes)
+> This option does not ensure that the whole file is valid -- that is up to the user to set up the conditions (such as using NQ serialization and not using blank nodes)

 ### -e,--explain
 OPTIONAL - Explain query execution